wanghaisheng/responsive-landing-page-starter/content/blog/en/wordpress-2fa-by-vonage-is-here.md

 There's a little more to how this actually works, so here are some points on what is actually happening in the background:

 * The Verify API charges per successful Verification as the default plan.
-For more information, check out the pricing structure [here](https://www.vonage.com/communications-apis/verify/pricing/)
+For more information, check out the [pricing structure here](https://www.vonage.com/communications-apis/verify/pricing/).
 * Your approved Verification is saved in your browser's session once you've successfully passed it - so if you change machines, wipe local data or your Verification expires at the Vonage end then you will be required to repeat the Verification step.

 #### And There Will Be More...